netdata/netdata/packaging/installer/methods/kubernetes.md

 This document details how to install Netdata on an existing Kubernetes (k8s) cluster, and connect it to Netdata Cloud.

-To see what our Netdata Cloud Kubernetes visualizations have to offer, read the[Kubernetes visualizations Concept](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/kubernetes.md)
+To see what our Netdata Cloud Kubernetes visualizations have to offer, read the [Kubernetes visualizations Concept](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/kubernetes.md)

 By following these directions, you will use Netdata's [Helm chart](https://github.com/netdata/helmchart/blob/master/charts/netdata/README.md) to create a Kubernetes monitoring deployment on your cluster.